Skip to main content

 2. Taxonomy Management: CategoryRepository

-The CategoryRepository manages the site's system-wide taxonomy (categories).
-Categories are structural nodes used for filtering and organizing large content sets.
+The CategoryRepository manages the site's system-wide taxonomy.
+Categories are structural nodes used for filtering and organizing large content sets across all page types.

 Programmatic Patterns

-- Retrieval: Categories can be accessed by ID or Name.
-In CMS 12, it is recommended to retrieve categories in controllers/services rather than directly in views.
+• Retrieval: Categories can be accessed by ID or Name.
+Retrieve categories in controllers or services rather than directly in views to keep rendering logic clean.

-Modifiability: Like content pages, categories returned by the repository are read-only.
-Modifying a category requires calling
+• Modifiability: Like content pages, categories returned by the repository are read-only.
+Modifying a category requires calling .CreateWritableClone() first.

 3. Multi-site Infrastructure: SiteDefinitionRepository